dacci01/Getting-and-Cleaning-Data---Project/README.md

 Repo contains the following files:

+#README.md
-#README.md - this file
+this file

+#run_analysis.R
-#run_analysis.R - which performs the following operations to the archive data described below.
+ performs the following operations to the archive data described below.

  The following script is used to manipulate and summarize data collected from 30 subjects, performing a variety of activities while wearing a